 - Pop: This method removes the beginning element of the stack.

 Total elements present in my_stack: 4 Total elements present in my_stack: 3 Total elements present in my_stack: 0

-How to get topmost element of the Stack?
+How to get the topmost element of the Stack?

 In Stack, you can easily find the topmost element of the stack by using the following methods provided by the Stack class:

-- Pop: This method returns the object at the beginning of the stack with modification means this method remove the topmost element of the stack.
+- Pop: This method returns the object at the beginning of the stack with modification means this method removes the topmost element of the stack.